Changan’s Sporty Model Stands Out in the Country with Bold Design and Embedded Technology

 -

-The presence of Uni-T in Brazil also confirms a change in Changan's strategy.
-After operating in the country between 2006 and 2016 with more affordable, utilitarian models, the Chinese manufacturer is now targeting consumers looking for modern, connected SUVs with a premium feel.
-The company's president, Zhu Huarong, has already stated that Brazil is part of the automaker's expansion plans, with a total focus on the SUV segment.
+The presence of the Uni-T in Brazil also confirms a shift in Changan’s strategy.
+After operating in the country from 2006 to 2016 with more affordable and utility-oriented models, the Chinese manufacturer now targets the audience seeking modern, connected SUVs with a premium touch.
+The company’s own president, Zhu Huarong, had already stated that Brazil is part of the automaker’s expansion plans, with a total focus on the sports utility segment.

-The possible arrival of Uni-T reinforces the movement of Chinese automakers in Brazil, which have stood out in recent years with bold proposals and competitive cost-benefit.
-In addition to BYD and GWM, which already operate strongly in the country, Changan emerges as another piece on the board, competing for space in a market where consumers seek not only price, but also design and technology.
+The possible arrival of the Uni-T reinforces the movement of Chinese automakers in Brazil, which have stood out in recent years with bold proposals and competitive cost-benefit.
+In addition to BYD and GWM, which already operate strongly in the national territory, Changan emerges as another piece on the board, competing for space in a market where consumers seek not only price but also design and technology.